rayrphilip/eQuarium/equarium-super-probe-installation.md

 ### Notifications Not Triggering

-- Check notifications thresholds in Home > Notificaations (e.g., "Notify me when the temperature of the tank leaves the ideal range")
+- Check notifications thresholds in Home > Notifications (e.g., "Notify me when the temperature of the tank leaves the ideal range")
 - Test by changing a parameter (e.g., set temperature to 1°C above or below the ideal range)

 ```